Altermagnetism in quasicrystals

-In this work, we propose that quasicrystals can host altermagnetic phases with symmetries forbidden in any periodic crystal.
-Specifically, we show that the Ammann-Beenker (AB) tiling, a canonical octagonal quasicrystal, supports a $g$-wave altermagnetism protected by a composite eight-fold rotational symmetry $C_8T$, where $T$ is time-reversal symmetry.
+Here we show that this principle enables altermagnetic phases with symmetry structures inaccessible in periodic crystals.
+Specifically, the Ammann-Beenker~(AB) tiling, a canonical octagonal quasicrystal, supports a $g$-wave altermagnetism protected by a composite eight-fold rotational symmetry $C_8T$, where $T$ is time-reversal symmetry.
 Our analysis of the Fourier spectra reveals a momentum-dependent spin structure with a nodal $g$-wave configuration.
 We propose that this unique order can be detected via double-tip scanning tunneling microscopy (STM)~\cite{Leeuwenhoek2020Nanoeng,Matsui2007RSI,Nakanishi2010PE,Hus2017PRL,Su2025arXiv} and show that transport measurements would exhibit a spin-polarized current whose anisotropy directly reflects the underlying $g$-wave symmetry.
 Furthermore, we extend our analysis to show that an $i$-wave altermagnetic phase can emerge in the Stampfli-tiling dodecagonal quasicrystal.
-Our findings establish a previously uncharted direction in magnetism, demonstrating that the rich symmetries of quasicrystals offer a new route to designing and discovering altermagnetic orders beyond the crystalline paradigm.
+Our findings establish a previously uncharted direction in magnetism, demonstrating that the rich symmetries of quasicrystals offer a new route to designing and discovering altermagnetic orders beyond periodic systems.

-{\emph{Model}.}---We adopt a minimal $t$-$J$-like model for the orbital altermagnet phase in an AB-tiling quasicrystal~[Fig.~\ref{fig_AB_phase}(a)].
+{\emph{Model}.}---We adopt a minimal $t$-$J$-like model~\cite{Dornellas2025arXiv} for the orbital altermagnet phase of an AB-tiling quasicrystal~[Fig.~\ref{fig_AB_phase}(a)].
 The AB-tiling quasicrystal consists of two types of primitive tiles: square tiles (red) and rhombus tiles (cyan) with an acute angle of $45^{\circ}$.
 Each site contains two orbitals connected by a $C_8$ rotation~[Fig.~\ref{fig_AB_phase}(b)].
-A concrete realization of this setup can be achieved with the $d_{xy}$ and $d_{x^2 - y^2}$ orbitals, which naturally transform into each other under $C_8$ rotations.
-The total Hamiltonian, $H=H_K+H_{\text{Int}}$~\cite{Dornellas2025arXiv}, consists of a kinetic term and an interaction term.
+A concrete realization of this setup is achieved with the $\{d_{xy}, d_{x^2-y^2}\}$ orbitals.
+They form a symmetry-protected degenerate doublet belonging to the $E_2$ irreducible representation in the $C_{8v}$ point symmetry of the Ammann-Beenker tiling~\cite{Socolar1989PRB,Madison2013PSS}.
+The total Hamiltonian, $H=H_K+H_{\text{Int}}$, consists of a kinetic term and an interaction term.
 The kinetic term

 describes hopping between adjacent sites.
 Here, $\langle\cdots\rangle$ denotes sites connected by the bonds of distance $a=1$, as shown in Fig.~\ref{fig_AB_phase}(a). $\Psi_j^{\dagger}=\left(c_{j \alpha \uparrow}^{\dagger}, c_{j \beta \uparrow}^{\dagger}, c_{j \alpha \downarrow}^{\dagger}, c_{j \beta \downarrow}^{\dagger}\right)$ are electron creation operators at site $j$. $\alpha$ and $\beta$ represent the two orbitals at one site and spin degrees of freedom are denoted as $\uparrow$ and $\downarrow$. $\theta_{j k}$ is the polar angle of bond connecting sites $j$ and $k$ with respect to the horizontal direction.
 The orbital-dependent hopping matrix is given by